1995–96 Toronto Raptors season: Expansion draft

 The team's roster was then filled as a result of an expansion draft in 1995.
 Following a coin flip, Toronto was given first choice and selected Chicago Bulls point guard and three-point specialist B. J. Armstrong.
 Armstrong refused to report for training, and Thomas promptly traded him to the Golden State Warriors for power forwards Carlos Rogers and Victor Alexander.
 Thomas then selected a wide range of players in the expansion draft.

-NBA Draft
+NBA draft

 Subsequent to the expansion draft, Toronto was given the seventh pick, after the Vancouver Grizzlies, in the 1995 NBA draft.
 They selected Damon Stoudamire, a point guard out of University of Arizona, around whom Thomas chose to base the franchise.
-The selection of Stoudamire was met with boos from fans at the 1995 NBA Draft at the SkyDome in Toronto, many of whom wanted Ed O'Bannon of UCLA, an NCAA Final Four MVP.
+The selection of Stoudamire was met with boos from fans at the 1995 NBA draft at SkyDome in Toronto, Ontario, many of whom wanted 1995 NCAA Tournament Most Outstanding Player Ed O'Bannon of UCLA, who was taken with the next pick by the New Jersey Nets (and, unlike Stoudamire, would not have success and be out of the league after two seasons), The Raptors' second selection was guard Jimmy King from Michigan, a senior and part of the recruiting class of 1991 that became known as The Fab Five.